 Antioch has an ongoing commitment to the creation and performance of new choral works.
 To that end, we offer masterclasses, residencies, and concerts that feature the works of new composers.
-We recently completed a residency at Harvard University where we worked with emerging composers of choral music.
-Some of the institutions of higher education for which Antioch has performed and provided master classes for all the choral groups at Vassar College and Washington and Lee University.
+We recently completed a residency at Princeton University where we worked with emerging composers of choral music.
+Some of the institutions of higher education for which Antioch has performed and provided master classes for all the choral groups at Harvard, Vassar College and Washington and Lee University, among others.

-If you are interested in learning more about what we could offer your college or university, please email our Executive Director, Stephen Sands through our Contact Us page.
+If you are interested in learning more about what we could offer your college or university, please email our management through our Contact Us page.
 In the meantime, see below what top University students and faculty have to say about our work!